UCLCSSA/API-Specification/API-Specification.md

 For example, when trying to fetch a list of nearby restaurants, only the summary representations of the restaurants are returned.

+## Detailed Representations

+When requesting an individual resource, such as a `library`, all of its attributes and detailed information are returned, depending on the requester's permissions.